 The bulletin board in the hallway extolling the virtues of joint governance in nursing practice, the morale boosting slogans and employee stars in promoting customer satisfaction, was also impressive.

-Other than experiencing some periods of extreme disorientation and some aggressive behavior, the patient apparently did not suffer any lasting harm from these little mistakes.
+Luckily, other than experiencing some periods of extreme disorientation and some aggressive behavior, the patient apparently did not suffer any lasting harm from these little mistakes.
 The team’s “misunderstanding of the doctor’s order” probably did not extend his length of stay and certainly will not register even the slightest blip on patient satisfaction scores.

 If they realize (admit) the error, it probably will go unreported.
 No one in the bowels of this hospital’s quality assurance apparatus will even know that it happened.
 In the grand scheme of things, given the thousands of medications administered to other patients over the couple days he was there, this situation clearly did not rise to the level of a tiny dot on a pinhead.
 No harm, no foul.